jonathanwider/DLWP-eval-extremes/README.md

 This should enable recreating our environment through `conda env create -f <environment-name>.yml`.

 ## Data
-We release preprocessed ground truth and prediction data for the three case studies considered in the paper as a [zenodo dataset](https://doi.org/10.5281/zenodo.14358212).
+We release preprocessed ground truth and prediction weather data for the three case studies considered in the paper as a [zenodo dataset](https://doi.org/10.5281/zenodo.14358212).
 The dataset is created using several sources:
 - for the ground truth data sets, we use data released through WeatherBench 2 [[paper](https://doi.org/10.1029/2023MS004019)] [[dataset documentation](https://weatherbench2.readthedocs.io/en/latest/data-guide.html)] when possible.
 In particular, we use their ERA5 climatology in the Pacific Northwest heatwave case study.
 - when the ground truth data is not available through WeatherBench 2, we download it from ECMWF.
-- We ran all ML forecasting models ourselves, using ERA5 to initialize the models.
+- We ran all ML weather forecasting models ourselves, using ERA5 to initialize the models.
 - HRES forecasts were retrieved from the ECMWF operational archive and the TIGGE data retrieval portal.

 For details, including the license statements of the utilized ECMWF data sets, see the documentation of the [zenodo dataset](https://doi.org/10.5281/zenodo.14358212).

+For reproducibility, the data is to be downloaded from zenodo and placed in a folder named 'data' at the root of this repository.
+The analysis code expects all respective data files to be available in `./data/`.

 ## Prediction models
 We compare the following AI weather prediction models: